MPEGGroup/mpeg-pcc-tmc13/doc/README.options.md

 scaling, it is coded with a precision of one metre.
 Setting `inputScale=1000` will increase the precision to 1 millimetre.

+### `--codingScale=REAL-VALUE`
+A scale factor used to determine the length of the coding co-ordinate system unit vector.
+The scale factor is relative to `inputScale`.
+The input point cloud (after integer conversion) is scaled by `codingScale` and rounded to integer positions.

+If `codingScale` is greater than `sequenceScale`, the encoder will set `codingScale=sequenceScale`.

+A decoder will scale the coded point cloud by `sequenceScale/codingScale` prior to output.

 ### `--sequenceScale=REAL-VALUE`
 A scale factor used to determine the length of the sequence co-ordinate system unit vector.
 The scale factor is relative to `inputScale`.
-The input point cloud (after integer conversion) is scaled by `sequenceScale`.
+The input point cloud (after integer conversion) is scaled by the smallest of `sequenceScale` and `codingScale`.

 ### `--externalScale=REAL-VALUE`
 A scale factor used to define the length of the sequence co-ordinate system